NZ shares buoyed by RBNZ optimism of brief coronavirus hit

 Still, McCarthy said the best performers on New Zealand's benchmark index had defensive characteristics, such as utilities and property companies.
 Those companies typically pay reliable dividends are often deemed attractive when interest rates are low.

-The local market was led higher retirement village operator Ryman Healthcare - up 2.9 per cent at $16.87 - and electricity generator-retailer Meridian Energy, which rose 2.9 per cent to $5.76 on a volume of 3 million shares.
+The local market was led higher by retirement village operator Ryman Healthcare - up 2.9 per cent at $16.87 - and electricity generator-retailer Meridian Energy, which rose 2.9 per cent to $5.76 on a volume of 3 million shares.

 Among other utilities to gain, Mercury Energy was up 2.1 per cent at $5.44, Contact Energy rose 1.3 per cent to $7.57 and Genesis Energy increased 0.2 per cent to $3.20.